cbeck88/Wesnoth_MCLP_AI/README.md

 to ensure that lp_solve lib and its dependencies are statically linked into wesnoth.
 If you are running linux you have some version of libc.

 I believe liblpsolve55 requires glibc version 2.2.5, which is very old.
 Probably whatever you have is fine.
-I am not going to fuss around with this in the SConstruct script, in part because I have ubuntu I have something called EGLIB which is a fork of glib, and it seems to work fine, so the dependency is complicated.
+I am not going to fuss around with this in the SConstruct script, because scons is something of a mystery to me.